 When compared to the price, the Garmin Striker Vivid has some incredible features for a budget fish finder.
-It’s an excellent entry level sonar technology to get started with before investing in a more expensive bit of technology for your fishing excursions.
+It’s an excellent entry-level sonar technology to get started with before investing in a more expensive bit of technology for your fishing excursions.

 Being a Garmin brand product, you can rest assured knowing that the GPS functionality is second to none.
-In fact, Garmin is well known for the accuracy of their GPS system no matter what technology it’s attached to.
+In fact, Garmin is well known for the accuracy of its GPS system no matter what technology it's attached to.

-The scanning depth range of this Garmin fish finder will vary, however for a budget scanner it’s pretty powerful.
-If you’re fishing in clear freshwater, the sonar technology can pinpoint stumps, docks and ground contours up to 1600 feet deep.
+The scanning depth range of this Garmin fish finder will vary, however, for a budget scanner it’s pretty powerful.
+If you’re fishing in clear freshwater, the sonar technology can pinpoint stumps, docks, and ground contours up to 1600 feet deep.

-Being an entry level fish finder under 300, you won’t have the best of the best features around every corner.
+Being an entry-level fish finder under 300, you won’t have the best of the best features around every corner.
 But for a basic technology or for someone who is just starting out with fish finders under 300, the Striker Vivid is an excellent choice to consider and has some of the most useful standard features for a budget fish finder.

 - Extremely Reliable GPS

 - Very Beginner Friendly User Interface

 - Scan Depths of up to 1,600 Feet in Freshwater